Decoding Crash Dumps

 [time stamp] simple_symbol_supplier.cc:150: INFO: No symbol file at /tmp/my_symbols/libfoo/hash/libfoo.sym.

 In order to get the symbol file for libfoo, one needs to have a copy of the exact libfoo binary from the system that generated the crash and its corresponding debugging symbols.
 Oftentimes, Linux distros provide libfoo and its debugging symbols as two separate packages.
+In the chrome build, you'll need an unstripped binary -- official builds generate these by default somewhere.
 After obtaining and extracting the packages, use dump_syms to extract the symbols.
 Assuming the library in question is /lib/libfoo.so and its debugging symbol is /usr/debug/lib/libfoo.so, run:

 Repeat this process for other libraries until minidump_stackwalk outputs the required information.